I Want to Bid, What Do I Do?

 Quick Quotes

-Procurement officers may use Quick Quote on PCS to obtain competitive quotes for low value/low risk purchases from suppliers who are registered on the website.
-Only suppliers selected to quote by the procurement officer can access the details of the contract opportunity and submit a quote.
+Buyers may use Quick Quote on PCS to obtain competitive quotes for low value purchases which are also low risk from suppliers who are registered on the website.
+Only suppliers selected to quote by the buyer can access the details of the contract opportunity and submit a quote.
 More information on this process is covered in the quotation section of the Supplier Journey.

 Please note that suppliers do not need to register separately in order to receive quick quotes.